-Wills tell her, “You know I won’t of course” and she says, “I know” as she looks at and plays with the cuff of her lace trimmed dress she utters, “ruined finery…that’s all I have left.”
+Wills tells her, “You know I won’t of course” and she says, “I know” As she looks at and plays with the cuff of her lace-trimmed dress she utters, “Ruined finery…that’s all I have left.”

-“I’m a stoney broke, is that the phrase?….it’s a relief to admit it” Wills seems confused, her policy, but she says, “you know how long it takes to process a claim like that, by the time I’d be receiving it, I’d be passed needin’ it.”
+“I’m a stone broke, is that the phrase?….it’s a relief to admit it” Wills seems confused, about her policy, but she says, “You know how long it takes to process a claim like that, by the time I’d be receiving it, I’d be passed needin’ it.”
 The camera has pulled back again.
-We seem them both framed by the great Oaks, that leads us to a tunnel of light at the end.
+We see them both framed by the great Oaks, which leads us to a tunnel of light at the end.

 “I’ll love you til I die.”…The red rose tells you of my passion…The white rose my love so true…And every night after I shall die.”
 Charlotte’s voice trails off, cracking apart after every other line she sings of John’s song.

-As Charlotte turns around, about to take Miriam’s advice she looks down toward the floor, in a wall of darkness that starts to recede, a door creaks as a hatchet is revealed imbedded in the floor.
-The horns nearly blast our ear drums, as Charlotte is shocked, traumatized, yet the screen shows a very calm Miriam.
+As Charlotte turns around, about to take Miriam’s advice she looks down toward the floor, in a wall of darkness that starts to recede, a door creaks as a hatchet is revealed embedded in the floor.
+The horns nearly blast our eardrums, as Charlotte is shocked, and traumatized, yet the screen shows a very calm Miriam.

 Quick cut to the darkness outside Hollis Mansion.
-Charlotte off screen is still screaming Miriam goes back down the stairs.
-The music is a series of broken up tonal bells to represent madness and distortion.
-The stairs are completely black, only the vaguest silhouette of Miriam is seen descending the steps.
+Charlotte off-screen is still screaming Miriam goes back down the stairs.
+The music is a series of broken-up tonal bells to represent madness and distortion.
+The stairs are completely black, and only the vaguest silhouette of Miriam is seen descending the steps.
 And now the quiet sound of crickets from outside.
-Has the moment of obscenity and horror faded.
+Has the moment of obscenity and horror faded?
 The freshness of the night and the outside are coming back into the realm of our inner environment.

 Miriam puts the light on and walks back into the room.
 Looking at the spot where the phantom abomination was scene by Charlotte.
 Did Miriam see what Charlotte saw? or was she horrified by the fact that nothing was there?
 Miriam now hurries over to the spot but there is nothing there.
 She looks confused.
 Worried.
 Had she seen the same horrific staging?
 And if so, who was responsible for putting it there?